How to Use an AED on a Baby: A Life-Saving Guide for Parents and Caregivers

 -

 Take a CPR and AED class that covers infants.
-Here at www.thelifesafetypro.com we offer training for small groups and even in-home training.
+We offer AHA and HSI-certified CPR and AED classes in Pittsburgh, PA for parents, caregivers, and businesses.

 Know where the nearest AED is (at home, daycare, sports field)